77EducationalLabs/BlockMagic-Trident/README.md

 ### Summary

 1. [Introduction]()

+   1.1.
+The History of Piracy

+   1.2.
+The Problems

+   1.3.
+Trident: The Solution

-2. Trident Protocol
+3. Trident Protocol

    2.1.
 The Prototype

-3. Tools Used
+4. Tools Used

    3.1.
 Chainlink VRF - Verifiable Random Function